-If you recently updated your Mac or MacBook to macOS Mojave, you would have noticed that when you take a screenshot using alt+Shift+4 keys, it creates a little preview on the bottom of the screen and then after a few seconds, the screenshot is moved to your desktop.
-Here is how you can stop these floating screenshots in macOS Mojave and directly access the images on your desktop.
+If you recently updated your Mac or MacBook to macOS to Mojave and above, you would have noticed that when you take a screenshot using alt+Shift+4 keys, it creates a little preview on the bottom of the screen and then after a few seconds, the screenshot is moved to your desktop.
+Here is how you can stop these floating screenshots in macOS and directly access the images on your desktop.

-If you have been manually swapping out the screenshot on the right after upgrading to macOS Mojave, follow the steps below to deal with the annoyance for once and for all.
+If you have been manually swapping out the screenshot on the right after upgrading to macOS, follow the steps below to deal with the annoyance for once and for all.

-- Start by Opening the macOS Mojave Screenshot utility by using CMD+Shift+5 Keys.
+- Start by Opening the macOS Screenshot utility by using CMD+Shift+5 Keys.

 - Another way of accessing the screenshot utility in macOS is to open up your spotlight and then type in ‘Screenshot’ and then launch the app